-The Port's total OPEB liability was measured as of June 30, 2018, and was determined using the alternative measurement method as of that date, which is permitted under GASB Statement No. 75.
-The data (e.g., age rang is compiled into the Office of State Actuary GASB No. 75 reporting tool for all active and inactive members to determine the Actuarial Accrued Liability (AAL) and normal cost.
+The Port's total OPEB liability was measured as of June 30, 2020, and was determined using the alternative measurement method as of that date, which is permitted under GASB Statement No. 75.
+The data (e.g., age range) is compiled into the Office of State Actuary GASB No. 75 reporting tool for all active and inactive members to determine the total OPEB Liability and OPEB Expense.
 The Office of the State Actuary report involves calculations that require assumptions about future economic and demographic events.